oskarikotajarvi/neovim/README.md

 # neovim
-My neovim configuration used on MacOS and Linux
+My neovim configuration used on MacOS and Linux.

+The purpose of this repository is to keep my personal setup similar accross devices.
+Installation instructions are mostly for me personally (as a sort of memo), but they might work for others as well so added them to the readme.

 ## Requirements
 - [Neovim nightly](https://github.com/neovim/neovim/releases) build